maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 CORS configuration where `allowCredentials` is set to true now requires an explicit declaration of specific domains to allow via `allowedOrigins` or use of the newly added `allowedOriginPatterns`.

-Spring MVC no longer performs `.*` suffix pattern matching by default, and likewise path extensions are no longer used by default to interpret the requested content type (e.g. `/person.pdf`, `/person.xml`, etc).
-Please, see the ["Suffix Match"](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-requestmapping-suffix-pattern-match) section of the reference documentation.

 When using the `PathPatternParser` for request mapping, patterns with double-wildards in the middle of the pattern, such as `"/path/**/other"`, are now rejected.
 This parser is used by default in WebFlux applications and can be used as an opt-in for MVC applications as of Spring Framework 5.3.
 See [gh-24952](https://github.com/spring-projects/spring-framework/issues/24952).

+The `ForwardedHeaderFilter` (Servlet) and `ForwardedHeaderTransformer` (WebFlux) have been enhanced and now support multiple values in `X-Forwarded-Prefix` and the new `X-Forwarded-For` / `Forwarded: for=` HTTP request headers.
+See [gh-25254](https://github.com/spring-projects/spring-framework/issues/25254) and [gh-23582](https://github.com/spring-projects/spring-framework/pull/23582).

 `@ExceptionHandler` methods now check all exception causes when looking for a match.
 Previously, going back to 4.3 only the first cause was checked.`

-The `ForwardedHeaderFilter` (Servlet) and `ForwardedHeaderTransformer` (WebFlux) have been enhanced and now support multiple values in `X-Forwarded-Prefix` and the new `X-Forwarded-For` / `Forwarded: for=` HTTP request headers.
-See [gh-25254](https://github.com/spring-projects/spring-framework/issues/25254) and [gh-23582](https://github.com/spring-projects/spring-framework/pull/23582).
+Handler method arguments with a conversion-based type such as `UUID` detect a `null` conversion result now, treating it as a missing value.
+For accepting e.g. an empty String as a `null` `UUID` argument, explicitly mark the argument as optional (e.g. through `required=false` on `@RequestHeader` and co).

+### Spring MVC

+`@RequestParam` and `@RequestPart` enforce at least one element in a `MultipartFile` and Servlet `Part` collection/array when the argument is required (i.e. not explicitly marked as optional), consistent with individual `MultipartFile`/`Part` declarations, resolving the argument to `null` otherwise.

+Spring MVC no longer performs `.*` suffix pattern matching by default, and likewise path extensions are no longer used by default to interpret the requested content type (e.g. `/person.pdf`, `/person.xml`, etc).
+Please, see the ["Suffix Match"](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-requestmapping-suffix-pattern-match) section of the reference documentation.

 ### Spring WebFlux